 The focus in a PCMH is on coordinating care and preventing illnesses rather than waiting until an illness occurs and then treating it.
 The team helps the patient improve his health by working with him to set goals and to make a plan to meet them.
 This approach may be particularly beneficial to members with chronic illnesses, such as diabetes and high blood pressure.
 Typically, a PCMH offers same-day appointments whether the patient is sick or needs routine care.
 It may have extended hours, and team members may communicate online with patients.

-To encourage members to receive care at a BlueCross BlueShield of South Carolina-affiliated PCMH, the State Health Plan does not charge Standard Plan members the $14 copayment for a physician office visit.
-After Savings Plan and Standard Plan subscribers meet their deductible, they will pay 10 percent coinsurance rather than 20 percent for care at a PCMH.
+To encourage members to receive care at a BlueCross BlueShield of South Carolina-affiliated PCMH, the State Health Plan does not charge Standard Plan members the $14 copayment for an in-person physician office visit.
+After Savings Plan and Standard Plan subscribers meet their deductible, they will pay 10 percent coinsurance rather than 20 percent for in-person care at a PCMH.
 PCMHs are available in many South Carolina counties.
 Find a list and learn more about PCMHs now.